 Best way to eat: whole ripe fresh fruits, raw, on an empty stomach away from other foods

 Comments: due to the higher sugar content and unique way of digestion, we highly recommend to read the food combination section, or to download our eBook that covers the fruits topic in details.

-Comments: make sure to follow food combination rules
+Comments: make sure to follow food combination rules, eat in moderation.

 - Meat: organic only, 100% antibiotics free, 100% grass fed, preferably leaner cuts